raynamharris/raynamharris.github.io/_posts/2019-11-03-sacnas_rtweet.md

 For this analysis, I searched for all tweets UC Davis-related tweets (\#ThinkBigDiversity) at the SACNAS conference (\#2019SACNAS) by setting the query to "2019sacnas AND thinkbigdiversity".
-(The query is not case sensitive.)
-When I learned that one of my colleagues forgot to use the
-\#ThinkBigDiversity hashtags a few times, I added his twitter handle, [TTLFilms](https://www.twitter.com/TTLFilms/), to the query with an OR statement.
+When I learned that one of my colleagues forgot to use the \#ThinkBigDiversity hashtags a few times, I added his twitter handle, [TTLFilms](https://www.twitter.com/TTLFilms/), to the query with an OR statement.
 At this point my code looks like this: